 “This should have high levels of participation – not just people watching 12 hours of TV a day” Brian Boylan, Wolff Olins

-For 2012’s legacy, we set the ambition even higher.
-Because the real potential of these incredible athletes was not in exactly how fast they could run, or high how they could jump – it was in the values and actions their feats could inspire in the rest of us.
+For 2012’s legacy, we set the bar even higher.
+The real potential of these incredible athletes was not in exactly how fast they could run, or high how they could jump – it was in the values and actions their feats could inspire in the rest of us.
 We needed to create a movement of people doing their best in life: ‘Everyone Olympic’.

 We combined the two sides of the strategy into a single brand idea: ‘Like never before’.
 This captured the intent for 2012 to break the Olympic mould while inspiring people to stretch themselves, in every sense.